Online Workshop Details

 TO SIGN UP, PLEASE FOLLOW THE INSTRUCTIONS BELOW.

 LIMIT OF ABOUT 12 WRITERS PER WORKSHOP.
 This limit of 12 writers allows the instructor(s) to give each writer more personal attention.

 Structure of every workshop:

 — Each week for six weeks video lectures will be available for the writer to listen and watch in their own time.
-(Video lectures will be about 10 or so minutes long each and there will be about six or so of them per week depending on topic.)
+(Video lectures will be about 6 to 8 or so minutes long each and there will be about six or so of them per week depending on topic.)

 — Each week will include an assignment which will need to be sent as an attached file within five days.
 We will work personally with each writer or book designer, and send the assignments back to each person before the end of the week.
 (The assignments are not mandatory, but suggested to get the most out of each workshop.)